Army Black Knights football: National championships

-Army has won five national championships from NCAA-designated major selectors.
-Army claims the 1944, 1945, and 1946 titles.
-In addition, Army was selected by four major selectors in 1914 and one major selector in 1916.
-Charles Daly was the head coach of both teams.
+Army has won five national championships from NCAA-designated major selectors, including twice (1944, 1945) from the AP Poll.

+Conference championships

 Lambert Trophy

 The Lambert-Meadowlands Trophy (known as the Lambert Trophy), established in 1936, is an annual award given to the best team in the East in Division I FBS (formerly I-A) college football and is presented by the Metropolitan New York Football Writers.
 Army has won the Lambert Trophy nine times; seven times under head coach Earl "Red" Blaik in the 1940s and 1950s, and twice under head coach Jeff Monken in 2018 and 2020.

 Bowl games

-Army has played in ten bowl games.
-They have a record of 7–3.
+Army has played in 11 bowl games.
+They have a record of 8–3.

 Future bowl tie-ins

 The NCAA's football oversight committee determined the number of primary bowl tie-ins for each FBS conference and FBS independent for the 2020–2025 bowl cycle using eligibility data from the 2014–2017 seasons.
 The Black Knights received one guaranteed tie-in per year.
 On October 24, 2019, the West Point Athletic Department announced that they had agreed to a contract that placed their team, if eligible, in the Independence Bowl for three of the six years, with the remaining years being contracted to an ESPN Events-owned bowl.

-Additionally, the contract contains a clause that allows Army the ability to accept a bid from a different bowl game once during the three-year agreement with the Independence Bowl and once during the three-year agreement with ESPN Events.
+The contract includes a clause that allows Army the ability to accept a bid from a different bowl game once during the three-year agreement with the Independence Bowl and once during the three-year agreement with ESPN Events.
 Aligning with this, on November 5 Army announced that it had agreed to a secondary contractual tie-in with the Duke's Mayo Bowl.
 It agreed that it would serve as the primary backup for the bowl and would have the opportunity to accept an invitation to the game twice during the six-year cycle.
 The Duke's Mayo Bowl's primary tie-ins for the 2020–2025 cycle are the ACC (all years), the SEC (odd years), and the Big Ten (even years); if any of those conferences were unable to place a team into the bowl during any of those years, Army would be extended an invitation to fill their place.
 The opponent conferences for the Independence Bowl were announced to be the Pac-12 and the American on January 30, 2020.

 The Duke's Mayo Bowl can extend an invitation to Army once during the even years (2020, 2022, 2026) and once during the odd years (2021, 2023, 2025) to fill a vacancy as part of a secondary tie-in.

 ESPN Events operates the following 16 bowls that Army could be invited to during odd years of the cycle: